-Industrial demand for silver is expected to fall about 7% this year, a consequence of slowing economies around the world.
+Industrial demand for silver is expected to fall about 7% in 2020, a consequence of slowing economies around the world.
 Demand for silver in photovoltaic cells is only expected to fall about 3%.
 Given the strong and continuing demand for green energy, the solar industry should continue to provide a bright spot for industrial silver demand in the future.

 Silver Jewelry Demand

 Demand for silver from the jewelry industry is also expected to fall this year, which is only natural.
 With slowing economies, households are going to have less money to spend on luxury items and expensive frills like jewelry.
 Still, silver demand from the jewelry industry is significantly higher than it was at the beginning of the decade.